Dear Secretary Pete: Let's Meet to Reimagine Equitable Infrastructure

 Jax Bari

-A Day in the Life - Transportation Food Deserts
+Transportation Food Deserts: A Day in the Life

-Imagine leaving your hotel in Colorado at 5:30AM, traveling by car to Denver for more than 125 miles, arriving at Denver International Airport (DIA) and not finding any safe Gluten Free food options.
-Then imagine having your flight delayed which caused you to miss your connecting flight in Dallas.
 Then, upon arriving at Dallas Fort Worth International Airport (DFW), there is no safe Gluten Free food to be found throughout the terminals (plural).
 Keep in mind that all the while, your airline has not served safe Gluten Free food in flight, even when you tried to order it in advance, and even if you flew First Class.

-For an entire day and across three meals, three states and three time zones, you cannot feed your child anything except a protein bar and a bag of chips that you packed in advance or luckily found at the airport.
+For an entire day across three meals, three states and three time zones, you cannot feed your child anything except a protein bar and a bag of chips that you packed in advance or luckily found at the airport.
 You cannot even find chocolate milk that is labeled Gluten Free at any of the airport vendors or restaurants.

 The rest of the family also cannot practically eat because how would that make your child feel watching his parents and sister have a meal, while there is no safe Gluten Free meal available for him.